 Role: Maintenance Engineer

-As a Maintenance Engineer for this company, your responsibilities include, but are not limited to:
+As a Maintenance Engineer, your responsibilities include, but are not limited to:

 The ideal Maintenance Engineer will have the following:

-- Experience with working independently or as part of a team
+- A willingness to work with autonomy, but also as part of a team on large-scale projects

 The company also discloses numerous benefits for the role of Maintenance Engineer which include: